top of page

 Before switching to a different brand, I read everything I could about the side effects and how things like binders, fillers and even pill coatings can make a difference.
 I discovered that reactions are very individual and a brand that may not suit one person could be another’s preferred treatment.
 There seemed to be no rhyme or reason to what worked best for who.

-I was quite hopeful when I started taking a different brand of the drug two months into my treatment.
+I was quite hopeful when I started taking a different brand two months into my treatment.
 In fact, all the early signs were positive.
 No more bone pain!
 But then I realised I hadn’t slept for more than three hours a night for weeks and developed a sore throat.
 That quickly morphed into Covid and over a month of general poor health.
 Sure, Covid could be to blame for everything but I wasn’t convinced.
 Overall, I felt like crap.
 In fact, I still feel like shit right now.
 I feel ill.

 Trying yet another brand of cancer drug